kiranmathewkoshy/zimcheck/README.md

 8 - MIME type check: checks the validity of MIME type of all articles in the ZIM file.

+To list the details of the error reported, add a flag -D.

+For most errors, the details of the error will be quite lengthy, so it is reccomended that the user redirect the output to a file.

 Usage:

 ./zimcheckusage: ./zimcheck [options] zimfile